ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/start/guides/aws-lambda/existing-project.markdown

 If the `.pfx` file requires a password, provide it using the .NET secrets tool by setting `RavenSettings:CertPassword`:

 {CODE-BLOCK:bash}
-dotnet secrets init
+dotnet user-secrets init
-dotnet secrets add "RavenSettings:CertPassword" "<CertPassword>" {CODE-BLOCK/}
+dotnet user-secrets set "RavenSettings:CertPassword" "<CertPassword>" {CODE-BLOCK/}

 However, keep in mind that using an absolute physical file path or a user secret requires manual steps for every developer working on a project to configure.

 {WARNING: Avoid uploading or deploying .pfx files}
 PFX files can be compromised, especially if they are not password-protected.
 Using a physical file also makes it hard to manage and rotate when they expire.
 They are only recommended for ease-of-use on your local machine.
-For production, it is better to use the Certificate Store method or Azure Key Vault.
+For production, it is better to use the PEM certificate method or AWS Secrets Manager.
 {WARNING/}